coneda/kor/README.md

 tasks (compiling assets, starting background jobs, …).
 The functionality does not include the installation of requirements, provisioning of a database server nor the setup of a web server, since those differ greatly from server to server.
+Also, it might be that your specific setup requires modification to the script, for example to manage the background job, you might prefer to use a systemd, changing the way it is restarted.

 The script expects a directory `$DEPLOY_TO` on the server where it has write permissions.
 Within, it will create two subdirectories `$DEPLOY_TO/releases` and